HDuck/internet-store_ver2/README.md

-# internet-store
+# internet-store_ver2
-The site i created during study of html &amp; css
+Landing page internet-store with absolutely new design